AnmolMittal98/Gen-AI-and-LLM-Web-Scraper-AI-Summarizer/README.md

 - This notebook is for educational and demonstration purposes.
 - Ensure you comply with website terms of service when scraping content.

+## Additional Free Solution
+A new notebook file, `ScraperPlusParserUsingOllama_free.ipynb`, has been added to this folder.
+It uses the open-source Ollama (llama3.2) model to perform website scraping and summarization for free, without requiring paid API tokens.
+This provides an alternative to the OpenAI-based workflow for users who prefer a local, no-cost solution.